 22. The Remedy for the Lusts of the Flesh:

 1. The Phalangist necessarily shares in this new life and, without it being for him an impossible burden, he not only accepts the purity prescribed by the Church as a rule of life, for each according to his condition, but he loves, esteems and recommends it.
-And if he should fall or relapse into any fault, still more if he should have the misfortune to be excluded from the community of the faithful through some public sin, he will seek absolution in order to re-enter into grace with his Lord and his brothers, without ever contesting the law of the Church law or doubting the superabundant power of divine grace.
+If he should fall or relapse into any fault, still more if he should have the misfortune to be excluded from the community of the faithful through some public sin, he will seek absolution in order to re-enter into grace with his Lord and his brothers, without ever contesting Church law or doubting the superabundant power of divine grace.

 2. Hence in any community of which he is a member, the Phalangist will wish and even demand that this evangelical law be proclaimed and observed as the very law of nature and human civilisation, the practice of which is made possible for all through the aid brought by Christ and distributed by the Church.